IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

         key2: val2
         key4: val4
     ```

-2. Try to create ConfigMap resource `test-cm` shown above (/tmp/test-cm.yaml) in the namespace `secure-ns`
+2. Try to create ConfigMap resource `test-cm` shown above (/tmp/test-cm.yaml) in the namespace `secure-ns`, before creating a signature.

     Run the command below to create ConfigMap `test-cm`, but it fails because no signature for this resource is stored in the cluster.